BeefreeSDK/smart-check-spotlight/README.md

-# Smart Check Spotlight
+# Check Api Spotlight

-A demo spotlight session to show how the smart checker works.
+A demo spotlight session to show how the check API works.

 ## Getting Started